 National Liberal Club

-It was one of London's first major gentlemen's clubs to admit women as full members; and from its launch in the 1880s it was unusual in embracing a diverse range of members of many different ethnic, social and religious backgrounds.
-Overlooking the Thames, with "the most splendid terrace in London", the club is within easy reach of Whitehall, the West End, the City and Theatreland.
-The club is blessed with an extraordinary building by noted Victorian architect Alfred Waterhouse, and is also conveniently situated for underground and mainline stations which are close by.
-Members also enjoy access to an extensive worldwide network of over 150 hand-picked reciprocal clubs in over 30 different countries.
+Founded in 1882 by William Ewart Gladstone, the National Liberal Club seeks to provide the very best club facilities for relaxing and entertaining in the heart of London – for members whose interests vary from liberal politics to the liberal arts.
+While the club remains independent of any political party, it continues to be closely identified with the Liberal tradition.
+The National Liberal Club was among London's first major gentlemen's clubs to admit women as full members.
+From its early days in the 1880s, the club was unusual in embracing a diverse range of members of many different ethnic, social and religious backgrounds.
+Overlooking the Thames with "the most splendid terrace in London", the club is within easy reach of Whitehall, the West End, the City and Theatreland.
+The club is blessed with an extraordinary building by noted Victorian architect Alfred Waterhouse, and is also conveniently situated for underground and mainline stations, which are close by.
+Members enjoy access to an extensive network of over 150 hand-picked reciprocal clubs in more than 30 countries worldwide.